ABZ-Aaron/SQL-Tutorials/README.md

 Hello!

-Here are some SQL tutorials I've been creating and posting to Twitter :)
+Here are some SQL tutorials I've been creating and posting to Twitter.

 I've first written a brief intro to databases.
 Following from that, there's a series of small SQL tutorials.

-If you find any of this useful, consider supporting me at [BuyMeACoffee](https://www.buymeacoffee.com/AbzAaron) :)
+If you find any of this useful, consider supporting me at [BuyMeACoffee](https://www.buymeacoffee.com/AbzAaron) :-D

 ## What is a database?